 parents design a preschool for their own children.
 Way back when we were laying out what

-would become the Millhopper school for our then three and one year old boys (now a Senior
+would become the Millhopper school for our then three and one year old boys (now both in

-at UF and a Sophomore at FSU), I was a little bummed that we were creating all of
+their twenties), I was a little bummed that we were creating all of these cool

-these cool spaces but the kids were going to be stuck in one classroom all day.
+spaces but the kids were going to be stuck in one classroom all day.
+"They

-"They could rotate!", Cathy suggested.
-"I'll create a schedule and the kids
+could rotate!", Cathy suggested.
+"I'll create a schedule and the kids can move

-can move around the school with their teachers to different centers all day.
-Everybody
+around the school with their teachers to different centers all day.
+Everybody will get to

-will get to play with everything."
-It sounded good to me, mainly because I
+play with everything."
+It sounded good to me, mainly because I wasn't the one

-wasn't the one who had to figure it all out, and it works.
-So well in fact that when it
+who had to figure it all out, and it works.
+So well in fact that when it came time to

-came time to design the Tioga school, class rotations for ages 2 and up were built in from
+design the Tioga school, class rotations for ages 2 and up were built in from the first

 A rotation schedule from the Tioga